A couple of weeks ago, my wife and I binge-watched Season 4 of The Chosen.

 Galatians 5:19-21

-I’m not exactly sure what “will not inherit the kingdom of God” means exactly, but it is abundantly obvious that it is not a good thing to happen to us!
+I’m not sure what “will not inherit the kingdom of God” precisely means, but it is abundantly obvious that it is not a good thing to happen to us!
 Now let’s explore those 6 words I emphasized from that list using the Greek lexicon:

-1. zeal, ardor in embracing, pursuing, defending anything‭
+- zeal, ardor in embracing, pursuing, defending anything

-2. zeal in behalf of, for a person or thing‭
+- zeal in behalf of, for a person or thing

-NOTE: This word is found before NT times only in Aristotle where it denotes a self-seeking pursuit of political office by unfair means.
-Paul exhorts to be one in the mind of Christ not putting self forward or being selfish (‭see Philippians 2:3‭).
-James 3:14‭ speaks against having selfishness or self-promoting in your heart.
+NOTE: This word is found prior New Testament times only in the writings of Aristotle where it denotes a self-seeking pursuit of political office by unfair means.
+Paul exhorts to be one in the mind of Christ not putting self forward or being selfish (see Philippians 2:3).
+James 3:14 speaks against having selfishness or self-promoting in your heart. - dissensions (dichostasia)

 Please note the definitions for the word “heresies.”
 In the Greek, heresy does not mean a false doctrine violating orthodox essential Christian doctrine, it means folks who divide the Body of Christ over their personal opinions and agendas.